Developer Guide

 The Technology: XML & XSD

-XML is a markup language designed to store and transport data.
-Unlike HTML, it doesn’t define how to display data, but rather how to describe it.
+A markup language designed to store and transport data.
 Its self-describing nature makes it perfect for complex data exchange between different systems.

-An XSD file is a “rulebook” or “blueprint” for an XML document.
-It defines the legal building blocks of the XML, such as the element names, data types, and structure.
-The FundsXML XSD ensures that all data files are consistent and valid.
+A “rulebook” or “blueprint” for an XML document.
+It defines legal elements, data types and structure, ensuring all FundsXML files are consistent and valid.

 Linking Your XML to the Schema

-To enable validation and provide context to XML editors and processors, you must link your FundsXML file to its corresponding XSD schema.
-This is done in the root <FundsXML4> element using the xsi:noNamespaceSchemaLocation attribute.
-This attribute tells any processing application where to find the rules (the XSD) that define the structure of your XML file.
+Link your FundsXML file to its XSD schema in the root <FundsXML4> element using the xsi:noNamespaceSchemaLocation attribute.
+This tells any processing application where to find the rules that define your file.

 <FundsXML4 xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"